Srikar-R/Srikar-R/README.md

- 👋 Hi, I’m Srikar R, a data scientist existing in this vast universe which has some crazy odds of surviving.
-While you survive in this universe, don't forget to check out some projects I have made.
-Hope it helped you in someway!
+👋 Hi, I’m Srikar R, another data scientist existing in this universe.
+Nice to meet you.
+Here you will find some pet projects and some random things I have built in the machine learning space.
+I liked to researc potential ideas and build a small scale version of it myself for the sake of building :)